tommasocarluccio/IOT_Leaf/README.md

 - Sensor network

 Each service is supported by one or more configuration file (JSON file).\
-Eventually, services communications are based on HTTP and MQTT protocols, ensuring a distributed system which load can be splitted among different nodes.
+Eventually, services communications are based on HTTP REST and MQTT protocols, ensuring a distributed system which load can be splitted among different nodes.

 ## Getting started
 It is suggested to use a virtual **Python 3** environment, installing the necessary requirements: